Introduction

 Early hunters and gatherers

 You’re now familiar with the historical thinking concepts and the research and inquiry process.
 It’s time to dive in to course content!
-While we won’t go back to the creation of the universe, we will go back thousands of years in order to look at early humans’ journey on earth.
+While we won’t go back to the creation of the universe, we will go back thousands of years in order to investigate early humans’ journey on Earth.

 Brainstorm activity: Survival!